G

 What an agent actually sees

 A headless Chromium 138 capture of your above-the-fold render at 1280×800.
-Plenty of sites look fine in your browser and render empty or broken to a bot.
-This shows the page the way an agent receives it.
+Plenty of sites look fine in your browser and render empty to a bot — this shows the page the way an agent receives it.

 JS parity